The common access to the Tauherenikau Valley is along Marchant Road at Kaitoke.

 At this bush-edge there are campsites on both sides of the track and water may be found either close by, or 200 metres NE at the Cone Tarn.
 If you camp here, please leave the campsites tidy, as this is one of the magic places in the Tararuas.
 From the Cone bush-edge one route traverses the Cone Ridge to Totara Flats or Neill Forks, and the other route takes you out along the Neill – Winchcombe Ridge.

 Down: From the Cone high point 1118 the track drops E through alpine forest to the extensive tussock meadows at the head of Cone Ridge.
 A cairn marks a dip in the bush-edge on the R that leads to the well-defined trail to Cone Saddle, 90 minutes distant.
 About 20 minutes before Cone Saddle, the Block XIX track heads straight ahead while the track to the saddle drops off L. This junction needs to be watched for (but is currently well marked).
 Cone Hut is reached 30 minutes down the track from the NW end of the saddle.

-About 35 minutes bush travel from Cone Hut to the Walls Whare turn-off, and another 90 minutes to Walls Whare.
+About 35 minutes bush travel from Cone Hut to the Walls Whare spur, and another 90 minutes to Walls Whare.

-Up: The track to both Cone Saddle and the Walls Whare turn-off starts immediately by the hut.
+Out: The track to both Cone Saddle and the Walls Whare spur starts immediately by the hut.
 After 7 minutes, the main track to Cone Saddle continues ahead.
-The track to the Walls Whare turn-off swings R up a gentle spur to reach the main Cone — Reeves ridge in 25 minutes.
-Seven minutes S along this ridge is the Walls Whare turn-off, where the track swings L to the Waiohine River, see 9.3. [revised October 2017]
+The track to Walls Whare swings R up a gentle spur to reach the main Cone—Reeves ridge in 25 minutes.
+Seven minutes S along this ridge is the top of the Walls Whare spur, where the track swings L to the Waiohine River: see 9.3. [revised October 2017]

 From Cone Saddle the start of the old graded pack track is easily picked up as it gently zig-zags uphill.
 After 15 minutes, the pack track turns R down to Cone Hut while the Walls Whare track continues on reaching the Mt Reeves turn-off in a further 7 minutes.